Daunting Tale of Worsening Water Scarcity in the Indian Subcontinent

 The severity of acute water shortage is evident through the fact that various regions of the country are struggling with water crisis and India is estimated to become a moderate water-scarce country by 2050.
 According to some arguments, it is far in the future and India has plenty of time to fix the problem, the immediate actions are crucial.

-Measures taken by Government
+Measures adopted by the Government

 The Central government has recently formed Jal Shakti Ministry in May 2019.
 It was a merger of two ministries; Ministry of Water Resources, River Development & Ganga Rejuvenation and Ministry of Drinking Water and Sanitation.
 The ministry plans to provide piped water connections to every household in India by 2024.
-The Jal Jeeven Mission aims to provide access to clean and safe drinkable water to everyone in the country.
+The Jal Jeevan Mission aims to provide access to clean and safe drinkable water to everyone in the country.

 Jal Shakti Abhiyan (JSA), a campaign for water conservation and water security is yet another step taken by the government to tackle the water scarcity in India.
 The campaign is thriving to achieve five parameters such as water conservation and rainwater harvesting; renovation of traditional and other water bodies; reuse; bore well recharge structures; and watershed development and intensive afforestation.